oleksiirude/sedna-test/readme.md

 <pre>
 - clone this repo;
 - install composer (globally);
-- rename .env.example to .env and fill data about your DB into it;
+- rename .env.example to .env and fill DB info into it;
 - create database "sednatestdb" on your MySQL server;
-- launch next commands from the root of project in terminal:
+- launch next commands from the root of the project:
     1. php composer update;
     2. php artisan migrate:fresh;
     3. php artisan db:seed;